9: Learning Resources

 The Wolfson Research Exchange

-IT Services provide the essential resources and support necessary to give all students access to information technology services and support.
-Further information on setting up an account, accessing the network from on and off campus, printing and purchasing computers is available hereLink opens in a new window.
+Information and Digital Group (IDG) provide the essential resources and support necessary to give all students access to information technology services and support.

 Your email address

-Once you have registered with IT Services and your account has been activated you will have an email address which is usually in the format:
+Once you have registered with IDG and your account has been activated you will have a usercode, password and an email address which is usually in the format:

-This address will be your ‘official’ University email address which the Department will use for all email communications.
-It will be the responsibility of students to ensure that they check this email account.
-You can access this account using the appropriate IT Services delivered applications or via webmail at warwick.ac.uk/mymail.
+This address will be your ‘official' University email address which we will use, in the future, for all email communications.
+It will be your responsibility to ensure that you check this email account.
+You can access this account via Insite or via webmail at warwick.ac.uk/mymail.

-IT Services provide a dedicated Help Desk to assist with IT-related issues.
-You can contact them online, via email, or by phone.
-Further information on how to contact IT Services can be found at: http://www.warwick.ac.uk/its
+IDG provide a dedicated Service Desk to assist with IT-related issues.
+You can contact them online, via email, by phone or by coming to the drop-in centre on the first floor of the Library.
+Further information on how to contact IDG Services can be found at services/idg/services-support

 Computer security

 Any computer attached to a network is susceptible to attacks from viruses and spyware.
-Please ensure you have Antivirus software installed with an up to date subscription as this is a requirement for access to the network.
-IT Services provide free anti-virus and firewall software Link opens in a new windowto help keep your computer safe.
+IDG provide guidance and links to free anti-virus software to help keep your computer safe.

 Open access areas

-There are many open access areas Link opens in a new windowoperated by IT Services.
+There are many open access areas Link opens in a new windowoperated by IDG.
 (You will need your University ID card to enter some of the open access areas.)
 The computers are all connected to the network and the internet and provide access to printers, the Library online catalogue and a wide range of software applications.
-All computers in open access areas run on the Windows 7 operating system (except room A0.01 - SUSE Linux).
+All computers in open access areas run on the Windows 10 operating system (except room A0.01 - SUSE Linux).
+Further information can be found at services/idg/services-support/work-areas

 IT facilities in the department